Tavin-H/FoundryEngine/README.md

 Past milestone: Drawing a shaded triangle on the screen as seen below (Jan 15, 2026).
 <img width="995" height="778" alt="foundry" src="https://github.com/user-attachments/assets/f8d3799e-a5ca-4a49-83db-b6776b08c7fc" />

-<u>Game Engine Features:</u>
-You can:
-* Instantiate game objects
-* Set the position of game objects

-<u>Tools</u>
-I've chosen each of my tools for specific reasons as stated below.
-* winit (window manager)
-  - Cross platform
-  - Easy window events which will allow me to expand this project into a game engine
-* Rust (programming language)
-  - As fast as the competitors (like C & C++)
-  - Superior memory management
-  - Fast to develop in compared to competitors
-* Vulkan
-  - Newer, more modern API compared to others like OpenGL
-  - Extremely customizable
-  - Lets me get my hands dirty and learn as much as possible

 For those of you wanting to create a similar project, or just want to know how vulkan works, I've created some documentation of this project with obsidian.
 So far I've explained all the interactions between the Vulkan Objects and the significance of each one, but I will keep these notes updated as I progress.
 - Documentation is pretty outdated but I plan to update it ASAP -